"Getting Spanked As Needed:" I Just Discovered Christian Domestic Discipline and It Makes Me Very Uncomfortable

 A young, recently married woman was asking for advice about her relationship with her new husband.
 He has started spanking her if she “misbehaves, says something wrong, does something wrong, [or] hurts him in any way.”
 He will often continue until she cries, exhibits jealous tendencies, and displays inappropriate anger and rage.
 She justifies his actions by stating: “I respect him and know he’s the master of me as I married him.”
 It seemed to me to be a clear abusive situation, and expected to read as much in the comments.

 Not so.
 I rapidly discovered that the proselytising of the CDD lifestyle is not restricted to Internet commenting alone.
 Blogs and websites abound written by and for women advocating this practice.
-Among the ones I visited were: Knowing Your Roles
+Among the ones I visited were: Knowing Your Roles, Getting Spanked as Needed, and the cringe-inducing Putting Him First.

 To rein in scope I’m going to be focussing on Christian Domestic Discipline between monogamous, heterosexual couples.